 Here we’ve sequentially classified each CBSA based on addressable population, with yellow representing areas with lower total population counts and dark purple representing areas with higher total population counts, and included a pop-up window with more data for each geometry.
 In addition, we’ve intersected each CBSA anchor city with census block group data to provide socio-demographics on each metropolitan area across the country with values on median income, median age, total population, population per square kilometer, number of households, and average population per household.
 With these values, we then applied Moran’s I to detect areas of interest base on high population density and median income.
 Moran’s I will be helpful when it comes to finding suitable sites within each CBSA later on.

-Don’t miss our next webinar where we'll show why Location Intelligence will drive PropTech innovation in 2019!Register Today!
+Don’t miss our recent webinar on how Location Intelligence is driving PropTech innovation!Watch Today!

 Selecting markets for expansion